 This bill expands the authority of the State Board of Housing (board) in the Department of Local Affairs (DOLA) to promulgate rules establishing standards for tiny homes that cover the manufacture, assembly, and installation of tiny homes; and uniform foundation construction standards for factory-built structures or tiny homes in areas of the state where no standards exist.
-The bill exempts tiny homes from sales and use tax to conform to the exemption of manufactured homes.
+The rules must be promulgated by July 1, 2023.
+The bill exempts tiny homes from sales and use tax to conform to the exemption of manufactured homes and defines tiny homes certified by the Division of Housing in DOLA as residential improvements for assessing property taxes.